 “Gadly Plain” could be “way away” or “heaven” or “paradise” or “across the rainbow bridge” or “in the bosom of God” or “Narnia.”
 I didn’t want to be too specific, thereby robbing the reader of his/her ability to imagine Gadly Plain, and I wanted to be (in my humble way) poetic.
 Gadly almost sounds like Godly, and the existence of heaven is a “plain” truth——nothing complicated, something a child can understand, no need for an advanced degree in theology.

 What themes are you interested in writing about next?

 At least since the dawn of postmodernism, writers have largely been asserting, in various and sundry ways, the viewpoint that all values are relative, that everything is and should be deconstructed.
 I know I am generalizing here, but I feel this to be a safe assessment of modern literature.
 I believe in taking up the call issued by Wendell Berry who says that an author’s duty today is to rescue some values from the dustbin of relativism and go about bravely building meaning and relevance in a world at direct odds with them both.
 The themes I’m interested in exploring are themes that do just that.

 Reading this succinct but sweeping novel, one cannot doubt you believe in the over-arching story of the Bible and the final victory of good over evil.
 Will you share something of your personal faith?

 I am deeply devoted to Christ and strive daily to be the man he wants me to be.

 Thank you, Jason.

 Your readers may enjoy hearing you talk about Gadly Plain:

-J. MIchael Dew with the artist-illustrator Ross Boone (“Raw Spoon”) at a book fair
+J. Michael Dew with the artist-illustrator Ross Boone (“Raw Spoon”) at a book fair